tstaetter/nanites/README.md

     $ bundle install

-When available on rubygems.org, you ccan install it yourself as:
+When available on rubygems.org, you can install it yourself as:

     $ gem install nanites